Diffraction-Limited/pyboltwood/README.md

 where you replace `$USER` with your user account name.

 ## The serial API
+For a more detailed explanation of the Serial API, visit our [wiki](https://github.com/Diffraction-Limited/pyboltwood/wiki/Serial-API-Reference).

 The boltwood package attempts to reflect the Boltwood serial API as closely as possible.
 The API is designed to operate similarly to a thinned down HTTP protocol where requests have a verb (e.g. "G" for Get) followed by an interface endpoint (e.g. "DD" for Device Descriptor) followed by a property (e.g. "serial" for Serial Number) and optionally a value.
 Responses will always have a status code and optionally a return value or error message in the event the message is a failure.

 Messages are case insensitive and must be terminated by a linefeed character (`\n`).